CartoDB/carto.js/doc/getting_started.md

 The viz.json file tells CartoDB.js all the information about your map, including the style you want to use for your data and the filters you want to apply with SQL.
 The viz.json file is served with each map you create in your CartoDB account.

-Although the Viz JSON file stores all your map settings, all these settings can be easily customized with CartoDB.js.
+Although the viz.json file stores all your map settings, all these settings can be easily customized with CartoDB.js.
 If you want to modify the result after instantiating your map with the viz.json, reference the CartoDB.js API [available methods](#api-methods).
 For example, you can also use the returned layer to build more functionality (show/hide, click, hover, custom infowindows):

 ```javascript
 cartodb.createVis('map', 'http://documentation.cartodb.com/api/v2/viz/2b13c956-e7c1-11e2-806b-5404a6a683d5/viz.json')